 We brought my mother to our home to live during the last few years of her life.
 She had a multitude of medications and medical information.
-Also there were trips to the doctor's and various specialist's offices and the emergency room, so that much of the information, especially prescriptions, changed often.
+Much of the information, especially prescriptions, changed often.

 My husband attended a meeting last week where the speaker gave them a tip about information to have in case of an emergency at home.
 I had never heard this before but thought it is a great idea.